incredibleLeitman/PhysicsGame/README.md

 **- Friction + Mass**

 *Add some different slopes with different coefficients of friction (using your own function rather than Physics Materials).
 You could go the extra mile and do dynamic vs static friction or resolving slopes correctly*

 **- Coefficient of Restitution**

 *Instead of using the built in “bounciness” you can make your own coefficient of restitution, where two objects collide and pass on velocity correctly.
 You can make bouncy balls and bowling balls e.g.*

+Bomb.gd applies the ``collide`` function, defined in Pawn.gd, if they collide with another moving object such as Player or other Bombs for itself and the collided object.
+If they collide with non-moving objects like walls, the instead use a ``bounce`` function to adjust their given velocity.

 **- Reflection**

 *A mirror puzzle which raycasts outwards from a laser, and if it hits anything on a mirror mask, will reflect.
 At this point it would take the angle of incidence, raycast towards the angle of reflection and once it hits a non reflective surface represent all the reflections with a LineRenderer*

 **- Potential/kinetic energy**

 *A simple harmonic oscillator that converts potential energy into kinetic energy and vice versa and displays their values.
 You could do a mass on a pulley e.g.
 I would personally not choose this topic because this is an analytical way of doing physics and not generally a simulation based one, and therefore it is rarely used in games.
 But since it’s on the syllabus, I will mark it if you try it.*

 <a name="toughie-grp" />